Designing our Newest XR Experience

 We quickly discovered the current experience wasn't very usable and that there were several poorly designed features.
-This design was created in 2018 by an external design agency who lacked AR experience and worked on a tight schedule.
-Unable to rapidly prototype and test their designs, it had many issues that led to poor user experiences.
+This design was created in 2018 by an external design agency who lacked AR experience.
+Unable to rapidly prototype and test their designs, it had many issues that led to a poor user experience.

 1. VISUAL CLUTTER